-The main objective of IIT is to provide, promote and coordinate a world class, innovative, sustainable and accessible support to individuals and corporate members in insurance and risk management with passionate members, partners and cutting-edge technologies to ensure protection of the profession and the public.
+The main objective of IIT is to provide, promote and coordinate world-class, innovative, sustainable, and accessible support to individuals and corporate members in insurance and risk management with passionate members, partners, and cutting-edge technologies to ensure the protection of the profession and the public.

 The Institute is managed by a Governing Council which is voted into Office by the Annual General Meeting.
-Governing Council Members occupy office for a period of two years after which they are eligible for re- election.
+Governing Council Members occupy the office for a period of two years after which they are eligible for re-election.
 The Council comprises of the following:

 The Governing Council then elects management of the office which is headed by the Chief Executive Officer as shown and indicated in the Organizational structure below;

-To provide, promote and coordinate a world class, innovative, sustainable and accessible support to individuals and corporate members in Insurance and risk management with passionate members, partners and cutting-edge technologies to ensure protection of the profession and the public.
+To provide, promote and coordinate world-class, innovative, sustainable, and accessible support to individuals and corporate members in insurance and risk management with passionate members, partners, and cutting-edge technologies to ensure the protection of the profession and the public.